marigold-dev/deku/doc/Handlers.md

 ### Purpose

 Add a user operation to the pending operations.
-If the operation does not already exist, it is broadcasted to the gossip network
+If the operation does not exist, it is then broadcasted to the gossip network

 ### Expected data